MichaelCurrin/dev-cheatsheets/cheatsheets/containers/install.md

 - [Install Docker Desktop on Mac](https://docs.docker.com/docker-for-mac/install/)

 There is a file to download from the browser.
-Drag the downloaded `Docker.app` to your _Applications_ as per the install instuctions and you'll get Docker app.
+Drag the downloaded `Docker.app` to your _Applications_ as per the install instructions and you'll get Docker app.

 This install includes both Docker CLI and the Docker Desktop app.
 The latter docks as an icon at the top of the screen and allows functionality like signing into Docker hub, changing Kubernetes environment.